Zeidler Architecture

-Zeidler Architecture is an international architecture, interior design, urban design, and master planning firm with four Canadian offices located in Toronto, Calgary, Vancouver, and Victoria.
-In addition, the firm has locations in Beijing (China); and Berlin (Germany).
+Zeidler Architecture Inc. is a national architecture, interior design, urban design, and master planning firm with four Canadian offices located in Toronto, Calgary, Vancouver, and Victoria.

-The firm began in 1880 in the City of Peterborough when William Blackwell established his practice there.
-Eberhard Zeidler joined Blackwell Jr. and partner Craig in 1951.
-The firm (renamed Craig, Zeidler and Strong) moved to Toronto in 1963.
-Senior partner emeritus, Eberhard Zeidler, stepped down from the firm in 2009.
-The firm is now led by a national senior leadership of 11 partners.
+Architect Eberhard Zeidler joined W. & W.R.L.
+Blackwell and Craig, a firm led by Blackwell Jr. and partner Craig, in 1951.
+The firm, originally founded by William Blackwell in 1880 in Peterborough, was renamed Blackwell, Craig and Zeidler Architects in 1954.
+The practice relocated to Toronto in 1961.
+Senior partner emeritus, Eberhard Zeidler, stepped down from Zeidler Partnership Architects in 2009.
+Rebranded in 2017, Zeidler Architecture Inc. is now led by a national senior leadership of 11 partners, with over 160 team members across Canada.

-The firm's main body of work is located in Canada, with some projects in the United States, Europe, the Middle East and Asia.
+The firm's main body of work is located in Canada, with some projects in the United States, Europe, the Middle East, Germany and Asia.